 For the present work, we need to simultaneously store all information for Feynman diagrams that are at their core just collections of matrix-valued Green's functions as depicted in the bottom panel of Fig.~\ref{fig:schematic}.
 In this case, one can represent a collection of Green's functions, each with an index $j$, as $G^{(j)}$ either all in the same DLR representation or as a collection of unique representations by increasing the rank of the coefficient tensor.
 We generate a set of real-frequency DLR nodes for each of the $j$ Green's functions, $\{x_{\ell_j}\}$, and then store their coefficients as $A^{\ell_j}_{a_jb_j}$.
 One can then represent a particular element of the $j$th Green's function in the DLR representation in the form,

 In the case that all DLR frequency nodes are the same this could be represented for all Green's functions via a single rank-4 tensor, $A_{j\ell ab}$.
-For technical reasons related to contour integration, we take the form of Eq.~(\ref{eq:gdlr_matrix}) and assume the entries of $\{x_{\ell_j}\}$ are all distinct.
+However, the AMI method relies on residue theory and the use of a fixed DLR representation results in multi-poles.
+While this can be treated via multi-pole residue theorem it changes the analytic expression for the kernel.
+This can be avoided by taking the form of Eq.~(\ref{eq:gdlr_matrix}) and assume the entries of $\{x_{\ell_j}\}$ are all distinct and hence multipoles are avoided.
 We note that our procedure is not a particularly novel use of the DLR approach, nor is it intended to be, and emphasize that it requires only repeated applications of existing DLR algorithms for matrix-value Green's functions.\cite{kaye:libdlr,kaye:cppdlr}